tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 3. What will you do about the vendor touch points?
 How will you recommend they store the JSON data?
 The REST services need to be approached the same way the MVC store front application is approached.
 If they've used an ORM, then we can just repoint the connectionStrings and redeployed.

-    JSON data can be stored in a varchar field in SQL Server and managed through the JSON functions of SQL Server 2017.
+    JSON data can be stored in a `varchar` field in SQL Server and managed through the JSON functions of SQL Server 2017.
 They can be queried and indexed through the JSON features, also.

     The REST services need to be approached the same way the MVC store front application is approached.
 If they've used an ORM, then it is likely we can repoint the connectionStrings and redeploy.

 *Data warehouse and reporting*

-1. How can they discover what reports and Excel spreadsheets that hit the Oracle database need to be upgraded?
+1. How can they discover which reports and Excel spreadsheets hitting the Oracle database need to be upgraded?
 What's a proper upgrade path?

    There's an Oracle Profiler API that can be used to store trace information into tables.
 These tables can be queried to see if we've identified all reports and artifacts that we need to upgrade.